caterpillar-1/hisat3n-table/README.md

 ## Acknoledgement

-Thanks chariri ([cqjjjzr](https://github.com/cqjjjzr)) for rewriting the modified version of the algorithm.
+We would like to extend our gratitude to chariri ([cqjjjzr](https://github.com/cqjjjzr)) for his effort in fixing the bugs and rewriting the optimized program.